List of 101 Dalmatian Street characters: Cruella de Vil

+Hunter de Vil

-Hunter De Vil (voiced by Joshua LeClair) is a photographer, and Cruella de Vil's great-nephew.
-While Hunter initially appears as a background character, he gains a prominent role in "The Nose Job", in which he is revealed to be responsible for the recent vandalism at the park and congratulates his cat for finding the Dalmatian family.
-Like Cruella, he has an obsession with Dalmatians.
+Hunter de Vil (voiced by Joshua LeClair) is a young photographer and Cruella's great-nephew, who initially appears as a background character until he gains a prominent role in "The Nose Job", in which he is revealed to be responsible for the recent vandalism at the park and congratulates his cat for finding the Dalmatian family.
 In "London, We Have a Problem", he played a bigger role when he befriended Dylan in having a common love for outer space.
 Hunter kidnapped Dorothy so Dylan could find her and tricked him into leading him to their house.
-He used a large vacuum to trap the 97 puppies and put them in a shipping container to take them to Switzerland, but he was overpowered by Dylan and Dolly who saved the puppies by saying the trigger word "dinner".
+He used a large vacuum to trap the puppies and put them in a shipping container to take them to Switzerland, but he was overpowered by Dylan and Dolly who saved the puppies by saying the trigger word "dinner".
 Hunter himself was then locked in the container and went to Switzerland.
 He became a dog version of himself, so Dylan was able to trick him.
 He later finds out that Cruella was using him, and she never loved him.
 He was unaware that she was planning to kill the puppies for her coat.
-As he was being thrown into the same container with all the other puppies, he told them how he suffered for 6-months and that Cruella never called once.
+As he was being thrown into the same container with all the other puppies, he told them how he suffered for six months and that Cruella never called once.
 Hunter described how alone he was, resulting in the puppies feeling sympathy for him.
 He later turns against Cruella and helps save all the other puppies.